-Four years after Congress passed the first comprehensive rewrite of federal tax law in three decades, a proposal is pending that would return the United States to having one of the highest corporate tax rates in the industrialized world.
-Rates would rise by one-third, and the increase would come as retail and other sectors of the economy are still working to recover from the recession brought on by the COVID-19 pandemic.
+Half a dozen years after Congress passed the first comprehensive rewrite of federal tax law in three decades, a proposal is pending that would return the United States to having one of the highest corporate tax rates in the industrialized world.
+Rates would rise by one-third, and the increase would come as retail and other sectors of the economy are still working to recover from the impact of the COVID-19 pandemic.

 Why it matters to retailers